sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [xdadevelopers](https://www.youtube.com/channel/UCk1SpWNzOs4MYmr0uICEntg) : You have found the world-famous XDA-Developers.com YouTube Channel, known as XDA TV.
 We cover Android and Windows Mobile from HTC, Samsung, Motorola, Sony, and more.
 Learn about rooting your Android, how to build applications, and more.
 - [KudVenkat](https://www.youtube.com/user/kudvenkat/) : Microsoft .NET technologies and SQL Server tutorials.
 - [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg): Web development tutorials
+- [Coding Tech](https://www.youtube.com/channel/UCtxCXg-UvSnTKPOzLH4wJaQ): Web development tutorials on JavaScript, Python and GraphQL and many more.

 ## Good Articles